Skip to Content

 “How do I get a student visa?”

-“When should students apply for their visa?”
+“When should students apply for their visa and how long does it take?”

 “Can I still travel while applying for a student visa?”